-The Ethiopia Diaspora Trust Fund (EDTF) is organized in accordance with the Delaware General Corporation Law.
-The EDTF is a not-for-profit organization.
-All of the money donated to EDTF will be used exclusively to pursue the organization’s objectives and to keep it in proper operation with maxmum accountability and transparency.
+The Fiends of Ethiopia Diaspora Trust Fund (FEDTF) is organized in accordance with the Delaware General Corporation Law.
+The FEDTF is a not-for-profit organization.
+All of the money donated to FEDTF will be used exclusively to pursue the organization’s objectives and to keep it in proper operation with maximum accountability and transparency.

 BOARD OF DIRECTORS

-The EDTF Board of Directors is the apex governance body.
-It comprises of eleven (11) persons* appointed by the Prime Minister, drawn from the Ethiopian government, Diaspora and Civil Society.
+The FEDTF Board of Directors is the apex governance body.
+It comprises of ten(10) persons* drawn from the diaspora globally.
 Functions of the Board of Directors include:

 - Appoint the EDTF Secretariat Executive Director (ED) and Deputy Executive Director of the EDTF